germanium-git/azure-k8s/README.md

 kubectl apply -f ingress-maildev-tls.yml kubectl apply -f maildev.yml
 ```

+Check if maildev is working by visiting the UI https://maildev.nemedpet.germanium.cz.

 We can't use Ondrej's Sika helm chart to deploy the maildev as his setup is for different cloud provider using traefic ingress controller.
 He used another instance of maildev server already pre-provisioned running on panda-cluster.

 ### Video recording